-The trees of the forest testify to
+The trees of the

-"God is love," is written upon covered with roser every opening bud, upon every spire of springing grass.
+"God is love," is written upon

+every opening bud, upon every spire of springing grass.
 The lovely birds making the air vocal with their happy songs, the delicately tinted flowers in their perfection perfuming the air, the lofty trees of the forest with their rich foliage of living green,-all testify to the tender, fatherly care of our God, and to His desire to make His children happy.

 The Word of God reveals His character.
 He Himself has declared His infinite love and pity.
 When Moses prayed, "Show me Thy glory," the Lord answered, "I will make all My goodness pass before thee."
-This is His glory.
-The Lord passed before Moses, and proclaimed, "The Lord, The truth, keeping mercy for thousands, forgiving iniquity and transgression and sin."
-1 He is "slow to anger, and of great kindness," 2 "because He delighteth in mercv."
-3

-Lord God, merciful and gracious, longsuffering, and abundant in goodness and tokens in heaven Through the and the deepest earthly ties that can know.
+1 This is His glory.
+The Lord passed before Moses, and proclaimed, "The Lord, The tokens in heaven Through the and the deepest earthly ties that can know.
 He reveal Himself but imperfectly love.
-Though all have been given, good blinded the so that they with fear: they as severe and Satan led men to There are flowers upon the thistles as a being whose and in earth. things of nature. and tenderest human hearts has sought to to us.
+Though all have been given, good blinded the so that they with fear; they as severe and Satan led men to There are flowers upon the thistles as a being whose and in earth. things of nature, and tenderest human hearts has sought to to us.
 Yet these represent His these evidences the enemy of minds of men, looked upon God thought of Him unforgiving. conceive of God chief attribute is stern justice,-one who is a severe judge, a harsh, exacting creditor.
 He pictured the Creator as a being who is watching with jealous eye to discern the errors and mistakes of men, that He may visit judgments upon them.
-It was to remove this dark shadow, by revealing to the world the infinite love of God, that Tesus came to live among men.
+It was to remove this dark shadow, by revealing to the world the infinite love of God, that Iesus came to live among men.